guenthertom/stata-crashcourse/units/unit08_model_estimation/README.md

 <details>
 <summary>💡 Hint</summary>

-You can use `predict` to calculate residuals and standardized residuals. <br>
+You may use `predict` to calculate residuals and standardized residuals. <br>
-You can also calculate residuals by hand after predicting the fitted values. <br>
+You may also calculate residuals by hand after predicting the fitted values. <br>
 Use `scatter` to plot residuals (y-axis) against fitted values (x-axis). <br>
-Use `qnorm [residuals_standardized]` for the QQ-plot.
+Use `qnorm resid_hat_std` for the QQ-plot.

 </details>